 How to Adjust Your Federal Tax Withholding

 To adjust the amount of taxes withheld from your paycheck, the first step is on you, and the rest is on your employer.
-You must determine the number of tax withholding allowances so that your employer can use that number in tables provided by the IRS to know how much tax money should be withheld.
+There are a few different methods to determine the withholding that makes the most sense for your tax situation.

 2. IRS Withholding Calculator

 The easy-to-use IRS Tax Withholding Estimator is on the IRS website.
 To use it, you answer a series of questions about your filing status, dependents, income, and tax credits.
 That’s where having your previous tax documents and last pay stub comes in handy.